dazinator/dazinator.github.io/source/_posts/2015-01-18-asp-net-5-vnext-projects-why-your-nuget-package-may-fail-to-install.md

 ---
 layout: post
 published: false
-title: "ASP.NET 5 (vNext) Projects - Your NuGet Package May Fail To Install Correctly "
+title: "ASP.NET 5 (vNext) Projects - Your NuGet Package May Fail To Install Correctly"
 comments: true
+sharing: true
+categories: [ASP.NET, NuGet]
 ---

 ## Are you the author of a NuGet package - don't assume it will work with ASP.NET 5 (vNext) projects.